Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Simulation Analysis

-Figure~\ref{fig:convergence} shows that CRS recovers the true subgroup with high probability and the convergence happens within 100 iterations.
+Figure~\ref{fig:convergence} shows that \textbf{CRS recovers the true subgroup with high probability, and the convergence happens within 100 iterations}.
 Blue and yellow curves represent two sets of experiments on datasets with 50 features and different numbers of instances.
 We notice that these two curves almost entirely overlap.
 This is because the algorithm searches within the same size of rule space, 5000.
-The number of instances does not have much impact on the speed of convergence or the performance of the output model.
-On the other hand, if the search space increases, as it did for the third set of experiments where $m = 25,000$, the algorithm achieved slightly higher error rate since it becomes more difficult for the algorithm to search within a much larger space.
-While all three sets of experiments ran for 150 steps, their run time differed since the dimension of the matrix the algorithm works on was different, needing different processing time for each iteration.
+On the other hand, if the search space increases, as it did for the third set of experiments where $m = 25000$, the algorithm had a slightly higher error rate since it is more difficult for the algorithm to search within a much larger space.
+While all three sets of experiments ran for 150 steps, their run time differed, which was determined by the number of candidate rules and the number of training instances.